 Parents Need to Know

-Tim Burton's PLANET OF THE APES is less a remake than a re-imagining of the classic staring Charlton Heston.
+This is less a remake than a re-imagining of the classic staring Charlton Heston.
 This version has no loincloth and no Statue of Liberty, and no Roddy McDowell, but Heston does show up for a surprisingly effective cameo -- as one of the apes.
-As in all of Burton's movies, the art direction is intricate, meticulous, and strangely beautiful.
+As in all of Tim Burton's movies, the art direction in Planet of the Apes is intricate, meticulous, and strangely beautiful.
 Every detail is a work of art, from the texture of the ape armor to the outline of the spaceship.

 Wahlberg makes an appealing, all-American hero, though he is not up to the task of delivering a brief pep talk to the assembled humans.
 But he is fine in the action scenes and he handles the challenge of kissing females of two different species with reasonable finesse.
 Overall, the simian performers are better and more believable than the humans.
 Bonham Carter makes a remarkably fetching ape, using her eyes and body language to deliver a real performance.
 Roth is a seething presence as the bad guy, Michael Clarke Duncan gives physical and emotional weight to the role of the loyal officer, and Paul Giamatti is hilarious as a slave trader held hostage.